RECREATION SPECIALIST/THERAPIST ROLE

 We recognise that quality social interaction is important for everyone, we all choose who we socialise with and so we try and match people together who function at a similar social level and have similar interests.
 Everyone forms friendships based on interests and personality.

 We work with people and assess all aspects of a holiday, to enable them to go on the holiday of their choice within their budget and with appropriate support.
 This might involve going away with 1:1 support, joining group mainstream and disability specific holidays with support if needed, also some with shared support.
 We have meaningful relationships with many providers of organised trips specifically for people with disabilities, which suit some but not all individuals.
+We explore appropriate (and accessible if required) accommodation, activity, travel, equipment options etc. We work with all parties involved to ensure holiday has best chance of success.

 A few examples: